UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 ## 💾 Data

-The [Hamlyn](http://hamlyn.doc.ic.ac.uk/vision/) rectified images and the rectified calibration used to train and test the *Endo-Depth* models can be found [here](https://drive.google.com/drive/folders/1SYRByyAdlySvltn0CFQea1UY3AoutnKu?usp=sharing).
-The Hamlyn data used to test the tracking and the volumetric fusion is [here](https://drive.google.com/drive/folders/1-geZ5jJkofRd8Q3uOSOBNAHPKd0u5B2f?usp=sharing).
+The [Hamlyn](http://hamlyn.doc.ic.ac.uk/vision/) rectified images splits and the rectified calibration used to train and test the *Endo-Depth* models can be found [here](https://unizares-my.sharepoint.com/:f:/g/personal/recasens_unizar_es/ErLqz4PRRqtPo4DaBACLPeAB2W20xRQDfSML1gXiLGkrjg?e=3htgPj).
+The Hamlyn data used to test the tracking and the volumetric fusion is [here](https://unizares-my.sharepoint.com/:f:/g/personal/recasens_unizar_es/Epwqt3JCs4BJnEiV9esUH0gBeJYbTmmNCouEpncW4MjC8A?e=B0cYB2).
 The color and depth images are slightly cropped to avoid the small distortions of the depth *Endo-Depth* produces at the borders.
-The depth was computed using the stereo [Endo-Depth models](https://drive.google.com/drive/folders/17t30Jz3X-BSz-Fz7BkONqRQsOOaf5xR9?usp=sharing) and it is in [mm] and in image format uint16.
+The depth was computed using the stereo [Endo-Depth models](https://unizares-my.sharepoint.com/:f:/g/personal/recasens_unizar_es/EmBjII1JZ9RJntKgoai8a_8BPvqyY02w1S43vQoNTiQh8Q?e=D7mFLf) and it is in [mm] and in image format uint16.
 The saturation depth is 300 [mm].
 You can also replace it with your own data.

 ## 🧠 Endo-Depth